AckerlyXu/heima/articles/stream-analytics/stream-analytics-scale-with-machine-learning-functions.md

-<properties
+---
-    pageTitle="Job scaling with Azure Stream Analytics & AzureML functions | Azure" description="Learn how to properly scale Stream Analytics jobs (partitioning, SU quantity, and more) when using Azure Machine Learning functions." keywords=""
+title: Job scaling with Azure Stream Analytics & AzureML functions | Azure
+description: Learn how to properly scale Stream Analytics jobs (partitioning, SU quantity, and more) when using Azure Machine Learning functions.
-    documentationcenter=""
-    services="stream-analytics"
-    author="jeffstokes72"
-    manager="jhubbard"
-    editor="cgronlun" />
-<tags
-    ms.assetid="47ce7c5e-1de1-41ca-9a26-b5ecce814743"
-    ms.service="stream-analytics"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="data-services"
-    ms.date="01/24/2017"
-    wacn.date=""
-    ms.author="jeffstok" />
+keywords: ''
+documentationcenter: ''
+services: stream-analytics
+author: jeffstokes72
+manager: jhubbard
+editor: cgronlun

+ms.assetid: 47ce7c5e-1de1-41ca-9a26-b5ecce814743
+ms.service: stream-analytics
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: data-services
+ms.date: 01/24/2017
+wacn.date: ''
+ms.author: jeffstok
+---

 # Scale your Stream Analytics job with Azure Machine Learning functions

 It is often quite easy to set up an Stream Analytics job and run some sample data through it.
 What should we do when we need to run the same job with higher data volume?
 It requires us to understand how to configure the Stream Analytics job so that it will scale.
 In this document, we will focus on the special aspects of scaling Stream Analytics jobs with Machine Learning functions.
-For information on how to scale Stream Analytics jobs in general see the article [Scaling jobs](/documentation/articles/stream-analytics-scale-jobs/).
+For information on how to scale Stream Analytics jobs in general see the article [Scaling jobs](./stream-analytics-scale-jobs.md).

 ## What is an Azure Machine Learning function in Stream Analytics?